AdvertisingApril 5, 202611 min read

 The Two Giants of Digital Advertising

 Google and Meta (Facebook/Instagram) together account for nearly half of all global digital ad revenue.
 If you are learning digital marketing, you will almost certainly work with one or both of these platforms.
+Our beginner's guide to digital marketing covers where paid advertising fits in the broader landscape.

 But they work very differently.
 Choosing the right one to learn first can save you months of confusion and help you build relevant skills faster.
+If you want to get hands-on immediately, our step-by-step Google Ads guide walks through launching your first campaign.
+And if you are also considering organic search, see SEO vs PPC: Which Should You Learn First?.

 The Core Difference: Intent vs Discovery